nicolasbrailo/nicolasbrailo.github.io/blog_md/2013/1203_StaticinitializationinC.md

     .comm    guard variable for foo()::x,8,8
     .text

-# Skipping the actual foo definition, we&#x27;ll see that later
+# Skipping the actual foo definition, we'll see that later

 .LFE0:
     .size    foo(), .-foo()